SJTU-IPADS/wukong/README.md

 # Wukong for Linked Data

-Wukong, a distributed graph-based RDF store that leverages efficient graph exploration to provide highly concurrent and low-latency queries over large data sets.
+Wukong, a distributed graph-based RDF store that leverages efficient graph exploration to provide highly concurrent and low-latency queries over large linked datasets.

 ## Feature Highlights

 * High-performance and scalable RDF Store
 * Concurrent SPARQL query processing
-* Enabling RDMA feature of InfiniBand
+* Enabling RDMA feature of InfiniBand networking
 * Support evolving graphs (not included now)

 For more details on the Wukong see http://ipads.se.sjtu.edu.cn/projects/wukong, including new features, instructions, etc.